z4f1r0v/zafirov.me/content/posts/scala.md

 Furthermore, articles like [this](https://medium.com/graalvm/compiling-scala-faster-with-graalvm-86c5c0857fa3) have presented GraalVM as an alternative to solving the problem of compilation speed.

+#### No fun
+The one time in my career when I felt compile time is too much was when I worked on a contracts library.
+The premise was that different services within the ecosystem needed to communicate on various planes.
+For the interservice comms there was Finagle and Scrooge.
+For the event bus - Avro.
+These contracts needed to evolve in lock-step - hence the common repo.
+Once all the classes needed to be generated based on the given binary encoding and their respective tests run, we ended up with a solid portion of time wasted on compilations.
+To add to the frustration was a sporadic flaky test that render 10s of minutes of waiting useless.

 ### Backward compatibility
 [Here](https://www.quora.com/Why-isnt-Scala-backward-compatible?share=1) is a great writeup of why Scala historically has broken minor (the y in x.y.z) version compatibility.
 The gist of it is: